r0han0908/flask-cicd/LearnCI-CD/README.md

 This project uses **GitHub Actions** for its CI/CD pipeline.
 The pipeline ensures code quality, runs tests, and notifies the team via Slack when builds succeed.
-We’ll continue to extend this as the project grows.
+I will continue to extend this as the project grows.

 ---